The SCALE Program begins again on May 4, 2021

 Register for Group Coaching and/or Private Counselling

-Group coaching will be available every Wednesday and Monday while private counselling will be available every Wednesday, Thursday, Friday and Monday.
+Group coaching will be available every Wednesday and Monday while private counselling will be available every week by appointment.
 All sessions are optional to attend if you are looking for additional support.
 Sessions are free of cost and completely confidential.

 Scale Program Facilitators

 Leah Weisberg (RN, BC-NC) is a Nurse Psychotherapist & Coach and Director of Interprofessional Practice at Dynamic Health Clinic in Toronto.
 She is a Board Certified Nurse Coach through the American Holistic Nurses Credentialing Corporation and views each person and situation from a bio-psycho-social-spiritual lens.
 Leah has seen first-hand the way caregiving affects one’s physical and emotional health, and she works with formal and informal caregivers on developing personal wellness plans that allow one to be in a better place to provide care to others.
 Leah is passionate about showing caregivers the power that relationships can have on the well-being of individuals and has worked with many nurses looking to decrease the stress involved in caring for sick patients.
 Leah is Past-President of the Canadian Holistic Nurses Association and a member of the Canadian Federation of Mental Health Nurses.
 She lives in Toronto and spends her time advocating for an integrative approach to healthcare.
 She speaks to a variety of audiences about the ways in which the body and mind are connected.